 Students in grades 9-12 that leave for lunch must have a note or a phone call from their parents/guardians before leaving.
 No notes for noon hour will exceed one semester in duration.
 Students must sign out when they leave and in again when they return.
-Students who are excessively tardy (4 or more per quarter or 10 for the year in any class) will lose the privilege to sign out for the following terms:
+Students who are excessively tardy (4 or more per quarter or 10 for the year, cumulative across all classes) will lose the privilege to sign out for the following terms: